rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-The data set I used was offered by course materials, which contained images from three cameras.
+The data set I finally used was offered by [Project Resources](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip), which contained images from three cameras.
 Here are the Data Map.
 ![alt text][image1]
 ![alt text][image1]